AndersPaulin/AndersPaulin.github.io/faust.md

 So very long ago...
 Don't quite recall what the key thematics where, besides the obvious ones:
-crossroads, selling our soul, boredom of life in capitalist growth etc.
+crossroads, selling our soul, celebration of hedonism paired with boredom of life in capitalist growth etc.

 What I however do remember is using seventeen different tracks
 of Deep Purple, Led Zeppelin and Black Sabbath.